forseti-security/forseti-security/_docs/setup/upgrade.md

   1. When prompted to migrate configuration files choose “Y”.

-  1. Installer will prompt the necessary information to install Forseti.
+  1. Installer will prompt for the necessary information to install Forseti.

      If you don't have this information configured in v1.x, you will be prompted for them again during the installation: